synchronoss/nio-multipart/README.md

 NioMultipartParser parser = Multipart.multipart(context).forNio(listener);
 ```

-The only two mandatory arguments are a multipart context, holding information about the current request/response, and a listener that will be notified on the progress of the parsing.
+The only two mandatory arguments are a multipart *context*, holding information about the current request/response, and a *listener* that will be notified on the progress of the parsing.
 The following line shows how a context can be created from an *HttpServletRequest*:

 ```java
 MultipartContext context = MultipartContext(request.getContentType(), request.getContentLength(), request.getCharacterEncoding())
 ```

 The listener is where application logic starts.
-The parser notifies the client when something happen via several methods defined by the *NioMultipartParserListener* interface.
+The parser notifies the client when something happens via several methods defined by the *NioMultipartParserListener* interface.
 Clients can decide to inline the definition (like the example below) or create a class that implements the interface.
 What is important is that the client reacts to the events to implement the desired behaviour.